cosmos/cosmos-sdk/PENDING.md

 * Gaia REST API (`gaiacli advanced rest-server`)

 * Gaia CLI  (`gaiacli`)
+    * [cli] [\#2569](https://github.com/cosmos/cosmos-sdk/pull/2569) Add commands to query validator unbondings and redelegations
+    * [cli] [\#2569](https://github.com/cosmos/cosmos-sdk/pull/2569) Add commands to query validator unbondings and redelegations
     * [cli] [\#2524](https://github.com/cosmos/cosmos-sdk/issues/2524) Add support offline mode to `gaiacli tx sign`.
 Lookups are not performed if the flag `--offline` is on.
     * [cli] [\#2558](https://github.com/cosmos/cosmos-sdk/issues/2558) Rename --print-sigs to --validate-signatures.
 It now performs a complete set of sanity checks and reports to the user.
 Also added --print-signature-only to print the signature only, not the whole transaction.
-  * [cli] [\#2554](https://github.com/cosmos/cosmos-sdk/issues/2554) Make `gaiacli keys show` multisig ready.

 * Gaia